 - Breakouts appear in places where they usually occur.

 For instance, if you always had clogged pores and bumps on your cheeks, skin purging will cause inflammation only in those areas.
-If the product irritates your skin and doesn’t suit you at all, it will cause new breakouts in any area and make your existing skin issue(s) worse.
+If the product does not suit your skin at all, it will cause new breakouts in any area and make your existing skin issue(s) worse.

 How Long Does A Purge Last?

-If your skin isn’t getting better even after 6-8 weeks, it means that it is reacting to the new products.
+If your skin does not get better after 6-8 weeks, it means that it is reacting to the new products, and you should visit a dermatologist.

 How To Minimize The Severity Of The Purge